-Revenues that originate from gasoline taxes through federal and state funding sources had been trending downward until the Legislature addressed the statewide transportation funding crisis by passing Senate Bill 1, the Road Repair and Accountability Act.
-Signed into law in April 2017, SB 1 invests over \$5 billion a year in state and local transportation needs.
-The infusion of revenues from SB 1 had increased State Transit Assistance by over 150 percent since FY 2016/17, until the 2019/20 downturn.
-It is projected that 10 or so years from now, SB 1 revenues will level off as vehicles become more fuel efficient and transition to electricity.
+Revenues that originate from gasoline and diesel taxes through federal and state funding sources had been trending downward until the Legislature addressed the statewide transportation funding crisis by passing SB 1, which invests over \$5 billion a year in state and local transportation needs.
+It has been projected that 10 or so years from now, SB 1 revenues will level off as vehicles become more fuel efficient and transition to electricity.
+A combination of factors will make fuel taxes lose value in the coming years.
 For the future, alternative revenue streams are being tested, notably the California Road Charge Pilot completed in 2017.
 In 2021 the State tested how a road charge could work with four technologies: usage-based insurance, ridesharing, EV charging stations/pay-at-the-pump systems, and autonomous vehicles.
+The next research pilot, the Public/Private Roads Project, will gather essential information for planning how a road charge program could address travel on and off public, private, and tribal roadways.
+The state is offering incentives of up to \$250 for rural and tribal community members to take part in a seven-month pilot launching in March 2023.
+More information: California Road Charge (caroadcharge.com).
 Also, the recently passed Bipartisan Infrastructure Bill includes a five-year Road User Fee National Pilot.

 Grants and other revenue sources available to the Council have remained stable, with increasing opportunities ahead from state and federal funds.
-SB 1 programs have benefited local member agencies.
+Various SB 1 programs have benefited local member agencies.
 Planning grants have continued to be active over the past several years, as management has consistently delivered grant products and helped to secure new grants that benefit the Council's membership and the region.

-Until recently, net assets were in the range of \$1.5 million in Governmental funds and \$3.5 million in Fiduciary funds.
-Now that large projects such as the SAFE call box program have been completed, in 2021 the Governmental net assets were at \$600,000 and Fiduciary funds at \$6.8 million.
+For many years, MCOG's net assets were in the range of \$1.5 million in Governmental funds and \$3.5 million in Fiduciary funds.
+Since large projects such as the SAFE call box program have been completed, balances have changed.
+FY 2021/22 closing resulted in Governmental net assets of \$630,000 and Fiduciary funds of \$6.1 million.

-The Council's management will continue to carefully monitor expenditures and remain committed to sound fiscal practices so as to deliver the highest quality of service to the citizens of the countywide region.
+The Council's management continues to carefully monitor expenditures and is committed to sound fiscal practices so as to deliver the highest quality of service to the citizens of the countywide region.